 Misery Over Homework

 So, let me explain what I mean, by teaching children to ‘fight’ for their misery.
-Imagine your son says, ‘I can’t do math.
+Imagine your son says, ‘I can’t do the math.
 It’s too hard for me.’
-And then you state, ‘Of course you can do math.
+And then you state, ‘Of course you can do the math.
 It’s not too hard for you.
 I know you can do it.’

 This sounds about right?
 Yes?
 But what happens next is critical, because I will bet the house on the following: Your son does NOT suddenly light up with the insight, ‘Oh Mom, I get it.
-I can do math.
+I can do the math.
 You are so right!’
-You have never heard such a thing when trying to convince your child or teen that they can do math, or play the violin.
-Instead you hear the following, offered in a whining voice, ‘Oh no I can’t.
+You have never heard such a thing when trying to convince your child or teen that they can do the math, or play the violin.
+Instead, you hear the following, offered in a whining voice, ‘Oh no I can’t.
 It’s too harrrrrdddddd (exaggerated whine)!

 And then you lean in a bit more, stating more definitively, ‘Look.
 You CAN do this.
 I know you can.
 I saw your test scores.
 Just try.
 Let me help.’